 Established in September, 2017 (OOC) tasked with the maintenance of international peace and security within the game.
-The Assembly comprises twenty-four member states, who are guided by the principles contained in the "Charter of the Global Assembly".
-Supervised by the game Secretary General, Mr. Clark Stone whose position is played by our very own Moderator.
+The Assembly comprises twenty-seven member states, who are guided by the principles contained in the "Charter of the Global Assembly".
+Supervised by the game Secretary General, Mr. Clark Stone whose position is played by our very own administrator, Hollie.

 How do you get the facts for Stories?
 By Reporting!
 Journalism has a purpose to deliver communication that keeps the general public informed of the changing events in the game world, often demonstrated by Newspapers, Magazines, Websites, Television and Radio Stations.
 Journalists are the talk, entertainment, opinion and propaganda that dominates our Social Media.
 Are you Facebook or Twitter savvy?

 Maintain your intelligence capabilities to meet the needs of the armed services.
 Make it your mission to help protect the lives of your citizens!
 Together, these two services can warn of potential crises.
 Have you considered your military and national security issues?
 Be smart, be ready for deployments across a broad continuum of operations, from Disaster relief, Peacekeeping, to Combat operations.

 Participate in the "Diplomatic Process" by guiding matters of relations between countries.
 Raise issues regarding Human Rights, Environmental protection, Economics, Culture and War.
 Agree on mutually beneficial cooperative agreements to resolve disputes in a way that avoids violence.
 Without being diplomatic, you can't protect your National Interest and neither can you work with other countries.
 Make contact today!